-For example, the proposed Religious Freedom legislation is due for tabling soon.
+For example, the proposed Religious Freedom legislation is due for tabling in the near future.
 It has more spikes than a railway line.

-Inquiries and reports on domestic violence, aged care, climate change/renewables, the future of coal, bushfire prevention/preparation (including more expenditure) will all be on the nearfuture agenda.
+Inquiries and reports on domestic violence, aged care, climate change/renewables, the future of coal, bushfire prevention/preparation (including more expenditure) will all be on the near-future agenda.
 There's compensation in sexual assault matters, and NDIS issues...as well as internal ructions rumbling away.

-Divisions remain, as major issues to fore
+Divisions remain, as major issues need to be debated and decided